Kalyan199999/obesity-classification/README.md

 ###  To activate this environment use
 ###  conda activate C:\Users\hp\OneDrive\Desktop\obesity_classification\venv

-### To download the required packages use requirements.txt file
+### To download/install the required packages use requirements.txt file
 ### pip install -r requirements.txt

+### -e . --> It is a reference to setup.py file

 ### project-name/